 WHEREAS, LoTW is not suited to new forms of real-time Radiosport – and this deters younger users from using it by its antiquated complexity.

-THEREFORE, be it resolved that the ARRL Board will create an ad hoc working group, comprised of board members, the CEO, the Director of IT, and members of the user community, all who have extensive demonstrated experience with LoTW and Radiosport, Gaming, and high performance distributed databases.
+THEREFORE, be it resolved that the ARRL Board will create an ad hoc working group, comprised of board members, the CEO, the Director of IT, and members of the user community, all who have extensive demonstrated experience with LoTW and Radiosport, Gaming, and high-performance distributed databases.
 The Radiosport Platform Committee is charged to develop functional specifications, an application architecture, and an infrastructure design, preferably in a resilient Cloud environment that meets the needs of the current LoTW in terms of function and security, as well as extensibility, scalability and ease of change to meet needs for at least 10 calendar years after go-live.

 And Further, the board hereby authorizes the CEO to recruit and hire an IT Project Manager who will be assigned responsibility for this undertaking as a primary responsibility.